JianLoong/HackerRank/README.md

 ##### Run instructions

 Since I test most of the codes locally before uploading them onto Hacker Rank, I have a testcase.txt file.
-You can replace this with "System.in" to run it on Hacker Rank.
+You should replace this with "System.in" to run it on Hacker Rank.
+You will also need to remove the package declaration.

 ## Algorithm